-Global stocks pummeled by Trump's tariffs, safe-havens surge
+Trump's tariffs jolt global stocks, lift safe-haven assets

-TOKYO (Reuters) - Global stocks are set to take another beating on Friday after U.S. President Donald Trump said he would slap a 10% tariff on the remaining $300 billion of Chinese imports from next month.
+TOKYO (Reuters) - Global stocks took another beating on Friday while investors piled on to safe-haven assets after U.S. President Donald Trump said he would slap a 10% tariff on the remaining $300 billion of Chinese imports from next month.

+MSCI’s broadest index of Asia-Pacific shares outside Japan fell 0.51% to its lowest level since mid-June while Japan’s Nikkei tumbled 1.91%.

 Trump’s move breaks a truce in the trade war struck in June and could further disrupt global supply chains.